hashicorp/terraform-website/content/source/docs/cloud/architectural-details/ip-ranges.html.md

 -> **Note:** The IP ranges for each feature returned by the IP Ranges API may overlap.
 Additionally, these published ranges do not currently allow for execution of Terraform runs against local resources.

 Since Terraform Cloud is a shared service, the use of these IP ranges to permit access to restricted resources and their impact on your security posture should be carefully considered.
 Additionally, these IP ranges may change.
-If you do choose to make use of these ranges we strongly recommend regularly checking the IP Ranges API for the most up-to-date information.
+While changes are not expected to be frequent, we strongly recommend checking the IP Ranges API every 24 hours for the most up-to-date information if you do choose to make use of these ranges.